 The chances of being mugged or kidnapped in Oslo are possible in dangerous areas which should always be avoided.
-Travelers need to be watchful, since sexual assaults have occurred.
-Gangs operate in various areas, and they usually attack people so as to get their money.
+Travelers need to be watchful since sexual assaults have occurred.
+Gangs operate in various areas, and they usually attack people to get their money.
 They often work in groups and use various tactics to attack you.

 TERRORISM RISK : MEDIUM

 Even though Norway was not targeted for terrorist attacks, terrorism is a threat throughout the world and European capital cities are dangerous.
-You will need to be careful when in public places frequented by foreigners, since a number of planned attacks happened there.
+You will need to be careful when in public places frequented by foreigners since several planned attacks happened there.

 SCAMS RISK : MEDIUM

-Scammers in Oslo operate and their aim is to get the money from you.
-Common scam is when they try to get tourists involved in street-betting.
+Scammers in Oslo operate and they aim to get the money from you.
+A common scam is when they try to get tourists involved in street-betting.
 Be aware of the strangely looking people approaching you.

 WOMEN TRAVELERS RISK : LOW